-In order for the rent reductions to be binding on the other landlords they will need support of 75% by value.
+In order for the rent reductions to be binding on the other landlords, they will need the support of 75% by value.
 These landlord CVAs are becoming more popular as retailers struggle with high premises costs.

 Rumours about the business' financial situation have been circulating since September last year when we reported that Byron confirmed it would be closing four of its outlets.

 Simon Cope, Byron chief executive, said: "Byron's core restaurant business and brand remain strong but the market that we operate in has changed profoundly.

 "In order to continue serving our loyal customer base, we need to make some critical and difficult changes to the size and shape of our estate."